winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 130\.
 “He also thought, ‘Sentient beings are pitiable, always living in darkness and experiencing the physical frailties of birth, old age, illness, and death, that collection of myriad pains.
 Dying here, they’re born there, and they’re born here from elsewhere.
 As a result of this mass of suffering, they cycle around endlessly.
 When will I comprehend this mass of suffering and extinguish birth, old age, and death?’
 {:#p130}

 131\.
 “Again, he thought, ‘Where does birth and death come from?
 What’s the condition for their existence?’
 He then wisely examined their source: ‘Old age and death comes from birth.
 Birth is the condition for old age and death.
 Birth arises from existence.
 Existence is the condition for birth.
 Existence arises from clinging.
 Clinging is the condition for existence.
 Clinging arises from craving.
 Craving is the condition for clinging.
 Craving arises from feeling.
 Feeling is the condition for craving.
 Feeling arises from contact.
 Contact is the condition for feeling.
 Contact arises from the six senses.
 The six senses are the condition for contact.
 The six senses arise from name and form.
 Name and form are the condition for the six senses.
-Name and form arise from consciousness.
-Consciousness is the condition for name and form.
-Consciousness arises from volition.
-Volition is the condition for consciousness.
+Name and form arise from awareness.
+Awareness is the condition for name and form.
+Awareness arises from volition.
+Volition is the condition for awareness.
 Volition arises from ignorance.
 Ignorance is the condition for volition.
 {:#p131}

 132\. “‘From the condition of ignorance, there’s volition.
-Volition is the condition for consciousness.
-Consciousness is the condition for name and form.
+Volition is the condition for awareness.
+Awareness is the condition for name and form.
 Name and form is the condition for the six senses.
 The six senses are the condition for contact.
 Contact is the condition for feeling.
 Feeling is the condition for craving.
 Craving is the condition for clinging.
 Clinging is the condition for existence.
 Existence is the condition for birth.
 Birth is the condition for old age, illness, death, grief, sorrow, pain, and trouble.
 This whole mass of suffering exists based on the condition of birth.
 This is the formation of suffering.’
 {:#p132}

 133\.
 “When the Bodhisattva contemplated the formation of this mass of suffering, knowledge arose, vision arose, awakening arose, insight arose, comprehension arose, wisdom arose, and realization arose.